ohiofi/code-u-level-2/README.md

   <dt>association</dt><dd>finding patterns, connections, or relationships between items</dd>

   <dt>classification</dt><dd>selecting categories for items according to shared qualities or characteristics</dd>

   <dt>deterministic algorithm</dt><dd>an algorithm that will always produce the same predictable output when given the same input</dd>

   <dt>filtering</dt><dd>selecting, keeping, or removing specific items in a larger dataset</dd>

   <dt>Machine Learning</dt><dd>Also known as ML, a field of study that gives computers the ability to make connections and perform a task without being explicitly programmed </dd>

+  <dt>machine learning algorithm</dt><dd>an algorithm that receives training data, analyses the data to look for patterns, and attempts to predict correct outputs based on its training</dd>

   <dt>nondeterministic algorithm</dt><dd>an algorithm that may not produce the same exact output when given the same input</dd>

   <dt>prioritization</dt><dd>deciding the rank, importance, or urgency of items</dd>

+  <dt>rule-based algorithm</dt><dd>an algorithm that is are constructed by a human and is direct and unambiguous</dd>

   <dt>search algorithm</dt><dd>an algorithm for locating a specific value within a list or determining that that the value in not present</dd>

   <dt>sorting algorithm</dt><dd>an algorithm that puts elements of a list into an order</dd>

   <dt>stochastic algorithm</dt><dd>an algorithm that is designed with some randomness and the probabilites are known</dd>